 Dinner: 4:00 to 5:00 p.m.

-Utica College is a member of the Food Recovery Network.
-The chapter is run by students in the Nutrition program and collects leftover food from the dining hall and delivers it to UC’s partner agencies - the Hope House and the Rescue Mission.
+Utica University is a member of the Food Recovery Network.
+The chapter is run by students in the Nutrition program and collects leftover food from the dining hall and delivers it to Utica’s partner agencies - the Hope House and the Rescue Mission.
 As of March 2019, more than 1100 pounds of food have been donated.

 For more information on the Food Recovery program, contact Erin Kelly at firstname.lastname@example.org.